linuxserver/heimdalljs/README.md

 ```bash
 npm run setup
 ```
-When asketd where the backend server will live, the default `/` will work for most people, however, if you wish to run the app in development mode set it to `http://localhost:3000/`
+When asked where the backend server will live, the default `/` will work for most people, however, if you wish to run the app in development mode set it to `http://localhost:3000/`

 ### Run the backend server
 ```bash